 CDSP may be ordered by the IMT or local cache unit and must be coordinated with GBK prior to ordering.
 The CDSP will report to the Logistics Section Chief or unit Fire Management Officer.
 A CDSP should be in place at the incident a minimum of 2 days prior to the demobilization date.
-However, they can be requested at any time to assist in the return of supplies, as needed.
+As needed, they may be requested at any time to assist in the return of supplies.